 Other archaeological monuments

 - Old Tynwald Hill – Historical site where laws and decrees were announced since old times – at least from the 14th century.
 Stone flanked circular platform.
-More recent Tynwald Hill it is the central place for Tynwald Day – National Day of the Isle of Man.
+More recent Tynwald Hill is the central place for Tynwald Day – National Day of the Isle of Man.
 This 3.7 m high hill is made of soil from all 17 of the island’s parishes and consists of four circular platforms one on another.

 - The Braaid – Remnants of Iron Age and Viking settlements.
-Contains stone groundworks of round house and Viking longhouses.
+Contains stone groundworks of the round house and Viking longhouses.